OBITORASU/My-Hacking-Writeups/TryHackMe/Overpass/README.md

 2021/04/16 10:46:14 Finished
 ===============================================================
 ```
 What particularly seemed interesting from the gobsuter results were `login.js` and the admin login panel at `/admin`.
-Regardless, I went on to the website and started looking around manually.
+Regardless, I went on to the website and took a look.
 It looked something like this:

 ![home page](images/home.png)